 In the strictest sense of the word, a crossover is built using a car based platform while an SUV uses a truck chassis.
 While this is not always adhered to, in general smaller high-riding off-road capable vehicles tend to be crossovers while the big Ford Expeditions and Chevy Tahoes of this world are most definitely SUVs.
 These smaller crossovers have become massively popular of late and we took a closer look to unearth whether they indeed are the better option to the once ubiquitous wagon.

-The Volkswagen Golf Sportwagen is a solid entry-level wagon equipped with a capable 170-hp 1.8-liter engine and enough space for a family of four and their luggage.
+The VW Golf Sportwagen is a solid entry-level wagon equipped with a capable 170-hp 1.8-liter engine and enough space for a family of four and their luggage.
 You get an impressive 66.5 cubic feet of load space with the rear seats folded flat.
 At a starting price of $21,995 you will struggle to find more space for the price.

 VW has another wagon called the Alltrack that adds VW's 4MOTION AWD system and raises the ride-height a bit.
 It comes in at $25,995 before options and does anything that a crossover can do only a little bit closer to the ground.
 The AWD system will actually get you further than most base crossovers as those tend to be FWD.